isomerpages/csa-sicw1/_events/20 October 2022/GovWare Conference and Exhibition.md

 *Format: Physical*

 GovWare Conference and Exhibition, the region’s premier cybersecurity event, returns in person on 18-20 October 2022, at Sands Expo and Convention Centre, Singapore.

-Join top policymakers, global business and industry leaders in discussions on the latest cybersecurity issues and trends, tech and policy developments, strategies and best practises.
-Explore cutting-edge tech showcases at the GovWare Exhibition.
-Connect with a global community and learn from domain experts through invigorating programmes and networking socials at GovWare 2022.
+Join top policymakers, global business and industry leaders in discussion on the lates cybersecurity issues and trends in tech and policy development, strategies and best practises.
+Explore hundreds of tech brands and cutting-edge tech showcases, connect and networking with  global experts and the community through invigorating programmes and networking socials at GovWare 2022.

 Details on GovWare 2022 and passes at https://www.govware.sg<a href="https://www.govware.sg" target="_blank"></a>.